Vava'u, Kingdom of Tonga is a Sailing

 The Kingdom of Tonga consists of about 170 islands divided into four main island groups ranging over an area from 15 to 23 degrees south latitude, and 173 to 177 degrees west longitude, situated 1200 miles north of New Zealand and just west of the international dateline.
 In this age of political volatility, Tonga remains a safe haven, far off the beaten track, with a popular 200 year old constitutional monarchy, the only Polynesian country never to have been colonised.
-It is a proud independent nation with a rich cultural history, maintaining customs and traditions while embracing Christianity.
+Recently Tonga had its first democratic election for parliament.
+Tonga is a proud independent nation with a rich cultural history, maintaining customs and traditions while embracing Christianity.
 Tongans love to sing and Sunday mornings the air is filled with the voluminous sound of enthusiastic choirs.
 The shy, gentle, dignity of the handsome people of Tonga reflects a refreshing feeling of timelessness, in their easy, friendly smiles.
 Laughing seems to be the national pastime.

-The Vava’u island group, where “Melinda” sails, is situated approximately 240 kilometers north of Tongatapu.
+The Vava’u island group, where we offer our sailing charters, is situated approximately 240 kilometers north of Tongatapu.
 There are about 40 islands in an area 23 by 25 kilometres, which is protected by a semi-circular reef.
-The Southeast tradewinds provide excellent sailing conditions, while the surrounding reef protects the open waters from ocean swell.
+The Southeast tradewinds provide excellent yacht sailing, while the surrounding reef protects the open waters from ocean swell.
 Most of the islands we visit are uninhabited and we are the only visitors.
-Vava’u is still relatively untouristed.
+Vava’u is still a mostly untouristed South Pacific Travel destination.
 Villagers are shy, but quite welcoming if we decide to visit, and a Tongan Feast in Vava’u is local, family oriented and charmingly unprofessional.

 Tonga News